 Are you going to kill me?

-While the other members of her unit were taken into Iraqi custody two heavily injured American POWs, Jessica Lynch and her best friend in the army, Lori Ann Piestewa were taken first to a Military field Hospital, a few hundred meters from the ambush site at 8am, about an hour after the attack.
+While the other members of her unit were taken into Iraqi custody two heavily injured American POWs, Jessica Lynch and her best friend in the army, Lori Ann Piestewa was taken first to a Military Field Hospital, a few hundred meters from the ambush site at 8 am, about an hour after the attack.
 A few hours later, she was brought to the al-Nasiriyah general hospital.
 Footage later emerged of the two receiving medical aid.
 When the footage was shot, Lori Ann Piestewa was still alive and when the Iraqi TV adjusted her body for the camera’s she appeared to grimace in pain although the footage didn’t seem to show was aware of what was going on.
-The footage was never aired in Iraq and only surfaced months later when an employee of the state run Iraqi TV handed over a copy to American forces.
-While doctors where able to save Jessica Lynch, Lori Ann Piestewa died from from severe head injuries.
+The footage was never aired in Iraq and only surfaced months later when an employee of the state-run Iraqi TV handed over a copy to American forces.
+While doctors were able to save Jessica Lynch, Lori Ann Piestewa died from severe head injuries.